 CGI Influencers vs Real Life Influencers

-The increasing number of virtual influencers gives rise to many thorny questions.
+The increasing number of CGI influencers gives rise to many thorny questions.

 There are no black and white answers to these questions.

-CGI influencers are still in a nascent stage and quite an experimental strategy for brands.
+CGI influencers are still in a nascent stage and quite an experimental digital marketing strategy for brands.
 However, industry experts see a huge potential for branding with them.

 While working with CGI influencers, brands can have complete control of the narrative.
 From the way a product is displayed to what’s written about it, everything can be the way they want it to be.

 The Challenges of Working With Real-Life Influencers

 With real-life influencers, that’s not always the case.
 There is an element of unpredictability in it.

 If brands end up picking the wrong influencers, it could cost them heavily.
 Inconsistency in messages, missing facts, and attracting controversies are some of the problems that could arise.

 Take for example the campaign in which Diclegis partnered with Kim Kardashian.
 When she published a sponsored post promoting the morning sickness drug, she did not add complete medical information.